-Malta has quietly become a popular destination for non-EU students who want to learn English.
-Unlike the UK, Ireland, or Australia, it’s relatively affordable, the classes are small, and the process of getting here is straightforward.
-Here’s what you actually need to know.
+Malta has quietly become a popular place for non-EU students who want to learn English.
+Compared with the UK, Ireland, or Australia, it stays fairly affordable, the classes are small, and getting here is straightforward.
+Here is what you actually need to know.

 Do You Need a Visa to Study English in Malta?

-This depends on two things: how long your course is, and what passport you hold.
+This comes down to two things: how long your course is, and what passport you hold.

-Longer courses (90 days or more): If you’re planning a extended programme — say a semester or a full academic year — you’ll need a National Visa (Type D) for Malta.
-This requires a bit more paperwork: proof of enrolment from your school, evidence of accommodation for the full stay, financial means, and health insurance.
+Longer courses (90 days or more): If you’re planning an extended programme, say a semester or a full academic year, you’ll need a National Visa (Type D) for Malta.
+This takes a bit more paperwork: proof of enrolment from your school, evidence of accommodation for the full stay, financial means, and health insurance.
 The school you choose should be able to guide you through this.
 Maltalingua, for example, provides acceptance letters specifically formatted for visa applications.

-Always check with the Maltese consulate in your country for the most current requirements, as visa rules change and requirements vary by nationality.
+Always check with the Maltese consulate in your country for the most current requirements, since visa rules change and requirements vary by nationality.

 How Much Does It Cost?